 Providers are entitled to charge you for any hours accessed over the early years entitlement and for additional services, such as food.
 However, this must be made clear to you in advance as well as being clearly defined on the bill.
 Please refer to your provider’s prospectus or fees policy showing how fees are charged.

-What happens if my child attends more than one provider?
+What happens if your child attends more than one provider

 In each entitlement year, hours can be carried forward from one funding period to the next.
 If your child attends less than the maximum number of hours per week, you may be able to use the hours in the following funding period up to the maximum of 15 per week.
 However, you cannot carry hours over from one entitlement year to the next.
 Any unused hours will be lost.

-What happens when my child starts school part-time?
+What happens when your child starts school part-time

 The Department for Education (DfE) requires all Admission Authorities to offer parents the opportunity to defer their child’s entry to school.
-This means rather than the usual September entry, you can choose for your child to start later in the year, usually in January at the beginning of the spring term but they can defer until later in the year if they wish.
+This means rather than the usual September entry, you can choose for your child to start later in the year.
+This is usually in January at the beginning of the spring term but they can defer until later in the year if they wish.

 Please note, if your child is born between 1 April and 31 August you can choose to defer your child’s entry for the entire school year until the following September.
 However, your child would be admitted into the Year 1 class, in accordance with their chronological age.
 This is in line with the DfE requirements.

 You still need to apply for a school place in the normal way.
 If a place can be offered at the preferred school, it would then be held open until your child starts school.
-If you decide to defer entry until later in the school year, for example, January, the early years entitlement can be claimed from your provider until your child starts school.
+If you decide to defer entry until later in the school year, for example, in January, the early year’s entitlement can be claimed by your provider until your child starts school.
 More information is available from Customer Contact and the School Admissions Team.